Safari Overview

 On arrival, check in at your lodge for relaxation.

-• Morning/Afternoon chimpanzee tracking
+• Morning or afternoon chimpanzee tracking

 • Guided trek to find wild chimpanzees